nicococo/scRNA/README.md

 This will result in a number of files:
 * t-SNE plots (.png) for every number of cluster as specified in the --cluster-range argument (default 6,7,8)
-* Output cluster labels (and corresponding cell id) in .tsv format for every number of cluster as specified in the --cluster-range argument (default 6,7,8)
 * Output source model in .npz format for every number of cluster as specified in the --cluster-range argument (default 6,7,8)
 * A summarizing .png figure
+* True cluster labels - either as provided from user or as generated via NMF Clustering - (and corresponding cell id) in .tsv format for every number of cluster as specified in the --cluster-range argument (default 6,7,8)
+* Model cluster labels after NMF (and corresponding cell id) in .tsv format for every number of cluster as specified in the --cluster-range argument (default 6,7,8)

-**Step 5**: Now, it is time to cluster the target data.
+**Step 5**: Now, it is time to cluster the target data and transfer knowledge from the source model to our target data.
 Therefore, we need to choose a source data model which was generated in **Step 4**.
 In this example, we will pick the model with 8 cluster (*src_c8.npz*).